cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

 Once your JARs and matching configuration files are in place, a CDAP CLI command (``load artifact``) or a RESTful API call to :ref:`load system artifacts <http-restful-api-artifact-system-load>` can be made to load the artifacts.
-As described on the documentation on :ref:`artifacts`, only snapshot artifacts can be re-deployed without requiring that they first be deleted.
+As described in the documentation on :ref:`artifacts`, only snapshot artifacts can be re-deployed without requiring that they first be deleted.

 Alternatively, the CDAP Standalone should be restarted for this change to take effect in Standalone